MEd, Science Education

 You’re from Washington.
 How did you find the MEd at Ohio State?

 I did a summer research opportunity program at The Ohio State University the summer of 2016.
-I met and spoke with many professors in the T&L department.
+I met and spoke with many professors in the Teaching and Learning department.
 I expressed my intention to become a teacher, and was informed about the MEd program.

 What has impressed you about your program in EHE?